Nan-L/cmpt276-b/README.md

 for any given books, so the buyers and sellers will know the accepted prices of the books they are going to purchase/sell.
 Logins and profiles will be created with Google and Facebook and other APIs, and transactions will be handled with paypal with buyers paying in advance.

-<strong> This project is in its final stage of development, for its purpose as a class project.<\strong> In order to view the app locally, please follow these instructions:
+<strong> This project is in its final stage of development, for its purpose as a class project.</strong> In order to view the app locally, please follow these instructions:

 Step 0: Initialize Git